Cord blood: Adverse effects in transplantation

-Adverse effects are similar to hematopoietic stem cell transplantation, namely graft-versus-host disease if the cord blood is from a genetically different person, and the risk of severe infection while the immune system is reconstituted.
-To assure that the least numbers of complications occur during transplantation, levels of engraftment must be present; specifically both neutrophils and platelets must be being produced.
+Adverse effects of transplanting cord blood stem cells are similar to hematopoietic stem cell transplantation from bone marrow, namely graft-versus-host disease if the cord blood is from a genetically different person, and the risk of severe infection while the immune system is reconstituted.
+To ensure that the fewest number of complications occur during transplantation, levels of engraftment must be present; specifically, both neutrophils and platelets must be produced.
 This process of neutrophil and platelet production after the transplant, however, takes much longer than that of stem cells.
-In many cases, the engraftment time depends on the cell dose, or the numbers of stem cells obtained in the sample of blood.
+In many cases, the engraftment time depends on the cell dose, or the number of stem cells obtained in the sample of blood.
 In Dr. Moise's article about umbilical cord blood, it was found that there are approximately 10% fewer stem cells in cord blood than in bone marrow.
-Therefore, a sufficient amount of cord blood must be obtained in order to collect an adequate cell dose; however this amount varies from infant to infant and is irreplaceable.
-Given that this idea is quite new, there is still a lot of research that needs to be completed.
-For example, it is still unknown how long cord blood can safely be frozen without losing its beneficial effects.
+Therefore, a sufficient amount of cord blood must be obtained in order to collect an adequate cell dose; however, this amount varies from infant to infant and is irreplaceable.
+Because limited cell dose has historically restricted cord blood use (particularly in larger children and adults), ex vivo expansion and graft engineering approaches have been developed to increase the effective progenitor/stem cell dose.
+In the United States, the FDA has approved an expanded/engineered cord blood–derived hematopoietic progenitor cell therapy (Omisirge, omidubicel-onlv) for use in patients undergoing cord blood transplantation to reduce time to neutrophil recovery and infectious complications.
+In Europe, a cord blood–derived stem cell product using UM171-based expansion (Zemcelpro) has received a conditional marketing authorisation.
+Although earlier studies noted uncertainty about very long-term cryostorage, subsequent stability studies have reported preserved viability and functional potency of cryopreserved cord blood units after decades of storage, including evidence consistent with maintained key quality parameters after up to 29 years of cryopreservation.
 There is a lower incidence with cord blood compared with traditional HSCT, despite less stringent HLA match requirements.

 Collection and storage

 Umbilical cord blood is the blood left over in the placenta and in the umbilical cord after the birth of the baby.
 There are several methods for collecting cord blood.
 The method most commonly used in clinical practice is the "closed technique", which is similar to standard blood collection techniques.
 With this method, the technician cannulates the vein of the severed umbilical cord using a needle that is connected to a blood bag, and cord blood flows through the needle into the bag.
-On average, the closed technique enables collection of about 75 ml of cord blood.
+On average, the closed technique enables the collection of about 75 ml of cord blood.

 Collected cord blood is cryopreserved and then stored in a cord blood bank for future transplantation.
 Cord blood collection is typically depleted of red blood cells before cryopreservation to ensure high rates of stem cell recovery.